MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/stm32f7508_freertos-bsp/projects/microej/README.rst

 ..
-	Copyright 2021 MicroEJ Corp.
+	Copyright 2021-2022 MicroEJ Corp.
 All rights reserved.
-	This library is provided in source code for use, modification and test, subject to license terms.
-	Any modification of the source code will break MicroEJ Corp. warranties on the whole library.
+	Use of this source code is governed by a BSD-style license that can be found with this software.

 .. |BOARD_NAME| replace:: STM32F7508-DK
-.. |PLATFORM_VER| replace:: 1.3.2
+.. |PLATFORM_VER| replace:: 1.4.0
 .. |RCP| replace:: MICROEJ SDK
 .. |PLATFORM| replace:: MicroEJ Platform
 .. |PLATFORMS| replace:: MicroEJ Platforms